-Évaux-les-Bains is a spa nestled in the Creuse in central France, in rural country Combraille in March, the border between Limousin and Auvergne.
+Évaux-les-Bains is a spa nestled in the Creuse in central France, in the Pays de Combraille en Marche, bordering the Limousin and Auvergne.

 Around 50 BC.
 AD, the legions of Julius Caesar set up their camp and undertake the exploitation of hot springs.
 Gradually superb spa emerge.

-Unfortunately, a fire and the barbarian invasions because of the baths have antique and it was not until the 19th century to see flourish in the new thermal activity.
+Unfortunately, a fire and the barbarian invasions have because of ancient baths and it was not until the nineteenth century that bloom again thermal activity.

-During the Middle Ages, the city has yet his heyday with the construction of the Abbey of Saint Peter Saint Paul on the relics of St Marien hermit Évaux protector.
+During the Middle Ages, the city however had its heyday with the construction of the abbey Saint Pierre Saint Paul on the relics of St Marien hermit Évaux protective.
 Partially destroyed by fire in 1942, it remains a pride for all Evahoniens.

-The 20th century saw the birth of a spa more and more modernized, sometimes linked to history, as during this period when the Vichy government requisitioned the Grand Hotel Thermal interning there for some influential men of the 3rd Republic.
+The twentieth century saw the birth of a Hydrotherapy increasingly modernized, sometimes linked to history, as during this period when the Vichy government requisitioned the Grand Hotel Thermal interning there for some influential men of the Third Republic.

-In 2001, the only spa Limousin turns towards modernity, sanatorium is completely redone and now has facilities at the cutting edge that provide patients a therapeutic efficacy greater still.
+In 2001, the only spa Limousin turns towards modernity, sanatorium is completely redone and now has equipment to the cutting edge that provide patients an ever greater therapeutic efficacy.